 The Wild Farmlands Foundation

 California is not alone in her small farm losses.
 Across the world, all advanced industrialized countries are losing small farms to increasing input costs & paperwork, adverse laws and regulations, government acquisition, industrial agriculture and urban sprawl.
 According to a global research study by GRAIN published in 2014, small farms still produce most of the world's food on less than 1/4 of the world's farmland.
-Small farms are more efficient, greener and more food secure for regional communities.
-Yet worldwide, governments and large enterprises in the global food system continue to acquire more farmland and industrialize the land.
+Bigger is definitely not better, so what are we doing?

-Small Farms Are The Backbone Of The Local Foodshed
+Small Farms Are The Backbone Of Local Food Security

-Experienced small-scale farmers are the most important contributors to the local foodshed.
-Not only do they grow most of the local food, they have practical hands-on experience and localized knowledge of the land, the weather and the foods that are grown and could be grown.
+The small farm sector is the most important contributor to the local foodshed and food security.
+These farmers and ranchers also have practical experience and localized knowledge of the land, the weather and the foods that are grown and could be grown.

-Small farm lands growing a diverse mix of products not only provides better food, they furnish unique ecological, economic and social benefits to the regions the serve.
-Small-scale farmers grow nutritious food, they keep the soil healthy, they monitor and manage the wild animal, plant and insect life, and they protect against erosion and non-native species invasions.
-Small-scale farmers also defend against human invasions in the form of government-owned or industrial farming operations and land development.
+Small farm & ranch lands growing a diverse mix of products not only supplies better food, they furnish unique ecological, economic and social benefits to the regions the serve.
+Small farms grow nutritious food, they keep the soil healthy, they monitor and manage the wild animal, plant and insect life, and they protect against erosion and non-native species invasions.
+The small farm sector also defends against human invasions in the form of government-owned or industrial farming operations and land development.

 The goal of sustainable agriculture, including organic farming, is to eliminate synthetics, chemical fertilizers, pesticides and herbicides and "sustaining" the existing condition of the land while providing better quality food.
 While this is good, it is not ambitious enough.

 The applied principles of permaculture design and practices effectively "regenerate" farm and ranch lands to the point that they have the stability and resiliency of natural systems.
-Regenerative and reslilient agriculture couples the land's natural renewable resources and local ecosystems with the production of food.
+Regenerative, resilient agriculture couples an ecosystems naturally self-renewing capacity with the production of food.